An Album Accompaniment

 As the curtains open - we see our anti-hero, Amatera, sitting at a table with his wife and newborn son.
 Struggling with the state of disaster in Krung Thep, the city of angels, he wonders who should take action; if not himself, then who will save his people and family from their corrupt leaders.

 Amatera's mental state begins to break as he struggles to understand what it will take to ensure his families safety in the future.
 He is misguided, by a General of Krung Thep, into believing that their structure for quality of life is skewed; meaning the city must be destroyed and rebuilt through a show of rebellion.
 A great flame.

 Chapter 2: Craftsmanship

 Amatera, feeling the constant weight of being a burden: believing himself to be someone who cannot do any good for his family; or his people, decides it's time to take action.
-He is tricked by the General and a great fire is set to Krung Thep - destroying the city, causing Amatera to loose the love of his life to the plague; and his son, Tsukuyo, no where to be found - now lost.
+He is tricked by the General and sets fire to Krung Thep - destroying the city, causing Amatera to loose the love of his life to the plague; and his son, Tsukuyo, no where to be found - now lost.

 *Follow Tsukuyo's Story in "Reverie"*

 Realizing the result of his actions, with fire blazing and glass shattering around him; Amatera, content with the idea of his own death, loses consciousness - dropping the mask of his people into the flames.
-As he begins to wake, the sound of waves crashing, rain falling, and wood creaking - Amatera realizes his nightmare hasn't ended yet.
+As he begins to wake, the sound of waves crashing, rain falling, and wood creaking - Amatera realizes his nightmare has only just begun.